gekko3622/87-88-Fiero-Splice-In-Headlight-Controller/README.md

 ## Repository Contents

+**Items 2 and 3 are now contained within version numbered folders.**

 **1. Arduino Nano Program**
 - WalkerTexan's code for the Arduino Nano.\
 This MUST be programmed onto the Arduino for the module to function.
+The same file is used for V2.2 and V2.1.

 **2. Gerber Files (For Production)**
 - These are the files that must be provided to a fabricator to produce a PCB.\